Seatis/my-teaching-materials/java-gui/README.md

-# Java Graphical User Interfaca
+# Java Graphical User Interface
 *In this module you'll learn how to create applications with graphical user interface, such as windows, buttons, input fields and so on.*

 ## Knowledge & Skills